isomerpages/sportsg-corp/_sports-education/Sports Leadership/Game For Life.md

 **When is the next GFL CoP session?**

 The next GFL CoP session is on **23 June (Wed), 7pm - 9pm**.
 The session will be held on **Zoom**.
 The theme of this session is **"Innovative Character and Leadership Development through Sport"**.

+You may sign up for the session [here](https://form.gov.sg/609b58944610f70011044cea).

+**Where are the GFL CoP sessions held?**

+The GFL CoP sessions are previously held on Sport Singapore's premise at Singapore Sports Hub.
+In view of the pandemic situation, GFL CoP sessions will be held virtually until further notice as per COVID-19 government advisories.

+Please [contact us](mailto:hong_xue_en@sport.gov.sg) if you have any questions.